-Stan Chiueh represents financial institutions, private equity and investment management funds, major public and private companies, and individuals in connection with complex civil litigation/arbitration and white collar matters.
+Stan Chiueh represents and counsels financial institutions, private equity and investment management funds, major public and private companies, and individuals in connection with complex civil litigation and arbitration matters.

-Prior to joining Friedman Kaplan in March 2018, Mr. Chiueh practiced at Akin Gump Strauss Hauer & Feld LLP.
+Prior to joining Friedman Kaplan in March 2018, Stan practiced at Akin Gump Strauss Hauer & Feld LLP.

 Harvard Law School, J.D., cum laude, 2011